jakemcannon/jakemcannon/_posts/2019-02-19-YouTube-Search.md

 # So what does it do?

 This Python script searches through the subtitles of a YouTube video and collects data on keywords.
 Also, and more importantly, downloads the video and cuts the video at the location - time interval - your keyword was found.
 My intent was to automate some of the more boring parts of video editing.
 Additionally, I noticed that this was a sort of trope often found in a certain genre of videos.
-That being documentaries, news segments, video essays, etc. A tedious part of video editing is clipping the beginning and endings from videos The purpose was to fire off this script on a batch of YouTube links while I was working on more important segments of the video and the clips would then auto-generate.
+That being documentaries, news segments, video essays, etc. A tedious part of video editing is clipping the beginning and endings from videos.
+The purpose was to fire off this script on a batch of YouTube links while I was working on more important segments of the video and the clips would then auto-generate.

 # How does it work & challenges